jaxonwang/jaxonwang.github.io/about.md

 Before coming to Japan, I worked in the industry for 2 years focusing on SaaS cloud platforms and Big-data frameworks.
 Now my research domains are Parallel Computing and Distributed Systems.

+Programming is satisfying to me since the code is another format of math:

+> Algorithms == Definitions and Running algorithms == Deduction.

-Programming is satisfying to me since the code is another format of math.
-Our universe is defined by math, so it can be expressed by code.
+Our universe is defined by math, so it can be expressed by code:

+> 道生集合, 集合生λ, λ生万物

 Currently, I write Python and C++ most.
 I love Python for simplicity and C++ for performance.
 I am also a big fan of functional programming.
 Erlang and Haskell are great!